 What plays a role in insufficiency or deficiency?

 Various studies have shown individuals with darker skin have reduced absorption of UVB rays into the skin.
-In turn, this reduces the amount of vitamin D precursor available in the liver to convert to vitamin D. So, individuals that do not have fair skin will have a harder time absorbing enough UVB rays for adequate vitamin D exposure.
+Which reduces the amount of vitamin D precursor available in the liver to convert to vitamin D. So, individuals that don’t have fair skin will have a harder time absorbing enough UVB rays for adequate vitamin D exposure.
 This doesn’t mean it can’t be done.

-Additionally, we spend more hours indoors now that we ever have.
-We work ridiculously long hours, then come home to do chores, cook dinner, cart the kids around, or just soak up some “me” time in front of the television.
-These actions coupled with American’s notoriously poor diets, and you’ve got a recipe for limited vitamin D intake/exposure.
+Additionally, we spend more hours indoors now than we ever have.
+We work ridiculously long hours.
+Then go home to do chores, cook dinner, cart the kids around, or just soak up some “me” time in front of the television.
+Add this to American’s notoriously poor diets and you’ve got a recipe for limited vitamin D intake or exposure.

-On top of that, we have been scared out of our wits about the possibility of developing melanoma.
+We’ve also been scared out of our wits about the possibility of developing melanoma.
 And we should be scared of it.
 Melanoma is no joke!
 But because of this, we’ve taken to shellacking ourselves in sunscreen every chance we get.
 Sunscreen blocks UVB rays thus blocking our skin’s ability to soak up the rays and provide us with the vitamin D we need.
-Perhaps try adding sunscreen after you’ve been outside for 15-30 minutes?
+Perhaps try adding sunscreen after you’ve been outside for 15-20 minutes?

-Conversely, those living above the 37th parallel will have a difficult time making enough vitamin D from sun exposure most of the year.
-Thus, dietary intake and supplementation are the only routes to maintain vitamin D levels for these folks.
+And those living above the 37th parallel will have a difficult time making enough vitamin D from sun exposure most of the year.
+Dietary intake and supplementation are the only routes to maintain vitamin D levels for these folks.